argoproj-labs/training-material/argo-workflows/inputs-and-outputs/parameters.md

-One type of input or output is a parameter.
+One type of input or output is a **parameter**.
 Unlike artifacts, these are plain string values, and are useful for most simple cases.

 ## Input Parameters

-Lets have a look at an example:
+Let's have a look at an example:

 ```
     - name: main